gdubya/azure-speech-demo/README.md

 | N   | 35           |
 | WER | 3/35% = 8.5% |

-## TODO - File Demo
+## TODO

+* Add demo to get input from a recorded file
-Similar to the above, but reading input speech from a file
+* Add demo to get input from a recorded file in a data lake

-## TODO - Blob Demo

-Similar to the above, but reading the input file from a blob store (kan haz Data Lake?)

-## Further Improvements
+* Enable automatic language detection
+* Try out other API features (e.g. profanity filter)
+* Try out techniques for improving WER
-Send the transcribed output somewhere down a pipeline for further processing and/or storage.
+* Send the transcribed output somewhere down a pipeline for further processing and/or storage.